-Buying The Freehold Of Your Flat
+Buying The Freehold Of My Flat

 It is important to know that you cannot purchase the freehold of a flat on your own.
 To purchase the freehold of your flat, you must do so with other flat owners within your block, this known as a collective enfranchisement.